Texas Tech’s Livestock Judging Team Finishes Third at American Royal

 - Ryan Boldt, a senior from Longmont, Colo.

 - Drew Cashman, a senior from New Windsor, Md.

 - Segayle Foster, a senior from Lockney

 - Alyssa Smith, a senior from Michigantown, Ind.

 - Levi Schaefer, a senior from Garden City

 - Dakotah Williams, a senior from Glenrose

-The team is coached by Ryan Rathmann, one of the nation’s top livestock judging team coaches and the first John W. and Doris Jones Endowed Professor in Texas Tech’s Department of Animal and Food Sciences, along with graduate students Josh Cribbs and Brady Ragland.
+The team is coached by Ryan Rathmann, an assistant professor in Tech’s Department of Animal and Food Sciences, along with graduate students Josh Cribbs and Brady Ragland.
 The team will compete at the International Intercollegiate Livestock Judging Contest in Louisville on Nov.
 12.

 Written by Moriah Beyers

 CONTACT: Ryan Rathmann, assistant professor, Department of Animal and Food Sciences, Texas Tech University at 742-2805 ext.
 233 or email@example.com